hojichar.filters.deduplication

 Notes

-searches for the optimal number of bands (b
+_optimal_param searches for the optimal number of bands (b) and

 false negatives at the specified threshold.